rectangle-historyLists (Arrays)

 Detailed demo of unrolling a list

 The 'Combine' feature is similar to the 'Unroll' feature, except for that it's hard-coded to concatenate all values in the list separated by commas.
-You can use this in signle-line text inputs.
+You can use this in single-line text inputs.

 Text input field showing combine data option to create comma-separated list from multiple values